mburakov/streamer/README.md

 ## Fancy features support status

 There are no fancy features in streamer.
-There's no bitrate control - libavcodec configuration selects constant image quality over constant bitrate.
+There's no bitrate control - VA-API configuration selects constant image quality over constant bitrate.
 There's no frame pacing - because I personally consider it useless for low-latency realtime streaming.
 There's no network discovery.
 There's no automatic reconnection.
 There's no codec selection.
 There's no fancy configuration interface.
 There are no options at all.
 I might consider implementing some of that in the future - or might not, because it works perfectly fine for my use-case in its current state.

 At the same time, it addresses all of the issues listed above for Steam Link and Sunshine/Moonlight.
 No issues with controls, no issue with video quality, no issues with screen capturing.
 On top of that instant startup and shutdown both on server- and client-side.